Universal deterministic quantum operations in microwave quantum links: Introduction

 Finally, it must be remarked that the results in this work are not constrained to superconducting circuits, but generalize straightforwardly to other quantum optical platforms with non-ideal quantum links.
 This includes phononic and hybrid quantum computer designs~\cite{Stannigel2010, Stannigel2011, Wang2011, Tian2012, Lemonde2018,Calajo2019} and other microwave photon links~\cite{Brecht2016, Fedorov2021}, where our tools can be used to implement quantum network operations in both short length quantum buses, as well as longer communication lines.

 This work is organized as follows.
-In Sect.~\ref{sec:setup} we introduce a general quantum optical Wigner-Weisskopf model for two quantum processors connected by a generic bosonic quantum link.
-The model considers a generic dispersion relation and frequency dependent couplings between the qubits and the link.
-In Sect.~\ref{sec:QST} we use this model to study the photon-based state transfer~\cite{Cirac1996} between two processors in this setup.
+In Sec.~\ref{sec:setup} we introduce a general quantum optical Wigner-Weisskopf model for two quantum processors connected by a generic bosonic quantum link.
+The model considers a realistic dispersion relation and frequency dependent couplings between the qubits and the link.
+In Sec.~\ref{sec:QST} we use this model to study the photon-based state transfer~\cite{Cirac1996} between two processors in this setup.
 We show how a single control can operate both in the long-distance and short-distance limits, explaining the imperfections due to diffraction and few-mode dynamics.
-In Sect.~\ref{sec:scatt} we discuss the entangling gate between a travelling photon and a qubit-hosting cavity~\cite{Duan2004} under conditions of limited photon bandwidth.
-Finally, in Sect.~\ref{sec:applications} we put this theory to work in particular applications.
+In Sec.~\ref{sec:scatt} we discuss the entangling gate between a travelling photon and a qubit-hosting cavity~\cite{Duan2004} under conditions of limited photon bandwidth.
+Finally, in Sec.~\ref{sec:applications} we put this theory to work in particular applications.
 We first explain how our results influence the design of short and long quantum links.
-Then, in Sect.~\ref{ss:QGT} we propose a protocol for implementing a quantum gate based purely on state transfer.
-Finally, Sect.~\ref{ss:cphase} introduces a design for a \textit{passive} two-qubit quantum gate based on photon emission and reabsorption, and scattering with a second quantum node.
+Then, in Sec.~\ref{ss:QGT} we propose a protocol for implementing a quantum gate based purely on state transfer.
+Finally, Sec.~\ref{ss:cphase} introduces a design for a \textit{passive} two-qubit quantum gate based on photon emission and reabsorption, and scattering with a second quantum node.
 Section~\ref{sec:summary} summarizes our results and provides an outlook to open questions.